What is the opt out system in England?

 Have another question?

 If you would like to speak to somebody about changes in the law, please call our dedicated line on: 0300 303 2094

-The law around organ donation is changing in England.
-This means that from spring 2020, all adults in England are now considered to have agreed to be an organ donor when they die unless they had recorded a decision not to donate or are in one of the excluded groups.
+The law around organ donation in England has changed.
+All adults in England are now considered to have agreed to be an organ donor when they die unless they have recorded a decision not to donate or are in one of the excluded groups.

 There has been tremendous progress in organ donation but there is still a shortage of donors.
 Last year, 408 patients died in the UK on the transplant waiting list.